The Hidden Health Crisis: Understanding Bicarbonate Loss

 Our body’s fluid systems operate in distinct compartments, uniquely influencing acid-base balance.
 While blood pH must remain tightly regulated between 7.35 and 7.45, a separate fluid environment exists called the extracellular fluid compartment.
 This compartment is a critical buffer zone between our cells and blood.

-Urine pH provides a window into this extracellular environment, offering valuable insights about our body’s acid-base status that blood tests might miss.
+Urine pH provides a more sensitive window into this extracellular fluid environment, offering valuable insights about our body’s acid-base status that blood tests might miss.
 Because the kidneys filter fluid from this compartment to make urine, urine pH reflects the acid load in our extracellular space rather than our blood.
+Regular monitoring of urine pH can reveal:

 • Chronic acid load (consistently low pH below 6.0)